kevinchenportfolio/kevinchenportfolio.github.io/_pages/about.md

 # Random Facts

-- Have an 11.08 K/D in Fortnite, which puts me in the top 0.1% of players — [View stats](https://fortnitetracker.com/profile/all/PalantirGaming)
 - Love exploring the US.
 I've been across New England, the Southwest, Alaska, Yellowstone, and many others
 - Irvine Welsh is my favorite author. *Trainspotting* is one of the best and most raw works of fiction I've read.
 - I have been a finalist in Jeopardy auditions 4 separate times now.
 5th times the charm?